samuelhe52/Blog/src/content/posts/en/thoughts-turing-can-machines-think.md

 ## Discrete vs. Continuous States

-Turing delves into the nature of states, distinguishing between discrete and continuous states.
-He argues that while machines typically operate in discrete states (e.g., binary states in digital computers), human cognition often involves continuous states (chemical and electrical processes in the brain are analog).

-Turing addresses a common objection: that discrete-state machines are inherently predictable since, in principle, you can compute their next state given the current state and inputs.
-Critics argued this predictability disqualifies machines from true "thinking," which seems to involve unpredictability and free will.

-Turing's counterargument is elegant: even though discrete machines are theoretically deterministic, they can be **so complex that predicting their behavior becomes practically impossible**.
-A machine with a massive state space (like a modern computer with gigabytes of memory) has so many possible configurations that no human could feasibly predict its outputs without essentially running the computation themselves.
-Furthermore, discrete machines can **simulate continuous systems to arbitrary precision**, meaning any behavior achievable by a continuous system can be approximated by a discrete one.

-It's worth noting that discrete systems *can* exhibit genuine chaotic behavior—the logistic map ($x_{n+1} = rx_n(1-x_n)$) is a classic example of a discrete dynamical system with true chaos.
-What matters for chaos is not continuity per se, but two key ingredients: (1) a **sufficiently large state space** so trajectories have room to diverge before repeating, and (2) the right kind of **dynamics**—rules that "stretch and fold" the state space.
-Think of it like kneading dough: stretching pulls nearby points apart (amplifying small differences), while folding brings the dough back on itself (preventing it from stretching to infinity).
-The dough stays roughly the same size, but its internal structure becomes incredibly complex.
-This combination—local divergence but global boundedness—is the hallmark of chaos.

-> **What is Chaos?**
->
-> A dynamical system is **chaotic** if it exhibits:
->
-> 1. **Sensitivity to initial conditions** — nearby trajectories diverge exponentially
-> 2. **Topological transitivity** — the system is "mixing"; any region eventually overlaps with any other
-> 3. **Dense periodic orbits** — periodic behaviors are scattered throughout the state space
->
-> Crucially, chaos requires **boundedness**.
-If a system just explodes to infinity, that's divergence, not chaos — trajectories escape rather than mix.
-Chaos is complex, unpredictable behavior *within* a confined space, like a pinball bouncing forever inside a machine.
-Without bounds, you get a one-way trip to infinity, which is simple (boring!) rather than complex (chaotic).

-Turing's broader point is that the discrete nature of digital computers is not a fundamental barrier to intelligence.
-Whether through sheer complexity, simulation of continuous dynamics, or introduction of randomness, discrete machines can achieve the unpredictability and adaptability that critics claimed was exclusive to continuous (and thus, biological) systems.
+Turing draws a line between **discrete-state machines** (like digital computers) and **continuous systems** (like the analog chemistry and electricity in the brain).
+Critics in his time often leaned on this distinction: continuous systems feel messy, unstable, and "alive," while discrete machines feel clean, rigid, and therefore doomed to be predictable and uncreative.

+The objection goes roughly like this: if a machine is a discrete-state system, then in principle you can calculate its future from its current state and inputs.
+Humans, on the other hand, seem to involve noise, uncertainty, and real unpredictability.
+So, the argument says, machines are boxed into mechanical regularity, while minds get access to some mysterious, chaos-flavored freedom.

+Turing's response is to separate **determinism** from **practical predictability**.
+Yes, a discrete machine is deterministic.
+But a deterministic system with an enormous state space can still be effectively unpredictable.
+With enough memory and complexity, you cannot see what it will do except by actually running it step by step – which is exactly how we "predict" people too: we wait and see.

+He then points out a key technical fact: a discrete machine can **approximate any continuous process to arbitrary precision**.
+Whatever complicated, unstable, continuous dynamics you think the brain has, a sufficiently powerful digital machine can simulate it as closely as you like.
+So "continuous vs. discrete" is not a deep barrier; it's a difference in how we *model* the system, not in what kinds of behavior are possible.

+If you want apparent chaos, rich randomness, or wildly sensitive dependence on initial conditions, you can get all of that inside a discrete machine.
+You either simulate a chaotic continuous system, or you directly design a discrete dynamical system with the same properties.
+In both cases, the behavior can be just as wild, opaque, and hard to predict as any biological process.

+So the real lesson is: **the digital, discrete nature of computers does not disqualify them from exhibiting seemingly chaotic, creative, or "free" behavior**.
+Once you allow scale, learning, and possibly some randomness, the old clean separation between "continuous = alive and unpredictable" and "discrete = dead and predictable" collapses.
+That clears the way for Turing's bigger claim: there's no principled, physics-level obstacle preventing machines from eventually matching the behavioral richness of human minds.

 ## Approaches to Machine Intelligence

 Turing sees clearly that mimicking full human intelligence is a monumental task.
-That is why he explores a specific approach of using **learning machines** in the paper.
+That is why he explores a more practical approach of using **learning machines** in the paper.
 He suggests that instead of trying to program a machine with all the knowledge and skills of a human, we should focus on creating machines that can learn from experience, much like humans do.
 He takes inspiration from child development, proposing that we start with a **child machine** that have basic capabilities that we humans can understand and program with relative ease.
 Then, through a process of learning and interaction with the environment, this child machine can gradually acquire knowledge and skills, eventually maturing into an intelligent adult machine.

-Some people might argue that machines can't change their own programming, but Turing counters this by suggesting that the learning process itself can be programmed into the machine.
+Some people in Turing's time might argue that machines can't change their own programming, but Turing counters this by suggesting that the learning process itself can be programmed into the machine.
 He envisions a machine that can modify some non-essential parts of its own programming based on its experiences, allowing it to adapt and improve over time.
 A good analogy would be the Constitution of the United States, which provides a framework for governance but allows for amendments and changes as society evolves.

 > The explanation of the paradox is that the rules which get changed in the learning process are of a rather less pretentious kind, claiming only an ephemeral validity.
 The reader may draw a parallel with the Constitution of the United States.
 >